devDabo/event-driven-order-status/README.md

 # event-driven-order-status
-small event-driven system with provider and consumer client to update domain state
+small event-driven system with producer and consumer client to update domain state